 BALKAN SOCIETY FOR THEORY AND PRACTICE MISSION

 The primary project of Balkan Society for Theory and Practice is our annual workshop.
 These workshops ask how contemporary international political issues uniquely impact Eastern Europe.
 BSTP’s first workshop was held in 2018, in Prizren, Kosova.
 The goal of this workshop was to orient current decolonial and postcolonial discourses towards post-socialist Balkan countries as well as to critically dissect the implemented neoliberal reforms in these countries.
-Our 2019 workshop, which will be held in Prishtina, Kosova, considers whether nationalism is obsolete.
-For more information on this year’s workshop, please click here.
+The 2019 workshop, which was held in Prishtina, Kosova, considered whether nationalism is obsolete.
+For more information on this workshop, click here.

 BALKAN SOCIETY FOR THEORY AND PRACTICE WORKSHOP MISSION

 The goal of the BSTP annual workshop is to establish and expand a diverse community of local and regional scholars to produce well-grounded discussions and research focused on contemporary economic and political issues in Eastern Europe.
 We believe that a workshop, as opposed to a traditional conference environment, is especially well suited to fulfil our mission of collaboration and research development.
 Participants share works in-progress, which encourages collaboration and the transformation of ideas.

 The goal of BSTP annual workshops is to discuss themes that are crucial to the socio-political and socio-economic situations in the Balkans.
 We invite local and international lecturers and panellists to hold talks for the general public, and we provide a safe space that incentivizes discussion on topics that are traditionally deemed controversial.